jonparker/microservice-bootstrap/Readme.md

 6. Run the CommentsAPI project in debug

 ### What if I just want worker service?
-* Remove WebService & WebServer.UnitTests projects from Visual Studio and delete the folder
+* Remove WebService & WebService.UnitTests projects from Visual Studio and delete the folder
 * Remove its references from docker compose file
 * Remove sections of travis yml referring to web service